bookofproofs/bookofproofs.github.io/_sources/history/19th-century/craig-thomas.md

 5. Discovered a method of finding the root and the equation of a third order curve in 1692.
 6. Established a correspondence between conics and their loci in 1695.

 Born 20 December 1855, Pittston, Luzerne county, Pennsylvania, USA.
-Died 8 May1900, Baltimore, Maryland, USA.
+Died 8 May 1900, Baltimore, Maryland, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Craig_Thomas/)